meom-group/eophis/docs/source/concept_motivation.rst

    :align: center
    :alt: Exchange data between Fortran/C and Python with OASIS.

-.. note:: The main motivation is to use OASIS in a way that a geoscientific model would exchange data with an external Python script that should contain an OASIS interface and modeling / ML material.
+.. note:: Main motivation is to use OASIS in a way that a geoscientific model would exchange data with an external Python script that should contain an OASIS interface and modeling / ML material.

 Difficulties
 ------------